National Churches Trust: Activities

 The National Churches Trust is a registered charity.
 The full definition of its objectives and activities are "to promote the conservation, repair, maintenance, improvement, and reconstruction of churches (to mean any recognised Christian places of worship, chapel or meeting house in the UK), and of such monuments, fittings, stained glass, furniture, organs, bells, in such churches and to promote the building, development of churches in the United Kingdom".
 In the year ending 31 December 2009 its income was £1,895,258, of which 87.4% came from voluntary sources, and it spent £2,712,564, of which 89.4% was used for its charitable activities.
 It employed eight people.
 The Trust is managed by a board of Trustees, and decisions to award grants are decided by the Grants Committee.
 Grants of £10,000 and above are made for urgent structural repairs, and grants of between £5,000 and £25,000 are made towards the installation of facilities for such functions as toilets and catering.
 Since 2005, the Trust has distributed over £9 million to over 1,000 churches.
 It supports church buildings of any denomination that are members of Churches Together in Britain and Ireland, and covers the whole of the United Kingdom.
 It does not own churches, and does not support redundant churches.
 It receives no funding from the Government or from church authorities.
 Its income is derived from individual donations, and from parishes, Trusts and Foundations, and from investment income.
 As of 2011 the Trust is not contributing towards the building of new places of worship.
 The Trust works in conjunction with a network of Local Churches Trusts that cover most of the country.
 Members of the public can become a Friend of the National Churches Trust.

-In 2013 BBC journalist Huw Edwards was appointed as a vice president of the trust.

 In July 2017 the trust launched an online competition, Sacred Wales – Cymru Sanctaidd, to find the favourite church or chapel in Wales from a list of 50 buildings suggested by religious and heritage organisations.
 The competition was devised to "celebrate and raise awareness of Wales’ religious heritage".